refresh-bio/kmer-db/README.md

 ./kmer-db build -k 25 -f 0.1 -t 16 $INPUT/seqs.part1.list $OUTPUT/k25.db

 # establish number of common 25-mers between single sequence and the database
-# (minhash filtering that retains 10% of MT159713 k-mers is done prior to the comparison)
+# (minhash filtering that retains 10% of MT159713 k-mers is done automatically prior to the comparison)
 ./kmer-db one2all $OUTPUT/k25.db $INPUT/data/MT159713.fasta $OUTPUT/MT159713.csv
 ```